ArnoStar/SillyCord/README.md

 ![Add contact page](./docs/images/Capture10.PNG)

 WOW!
 Now it's a lot less empty, you see there one more line.
-I think this is to much information but faire enough.
-This is what sees Loris on his screen (if he realoads his page):
+I think this is too much information but fair enough.
+This is what sees Loris on his screen (if he reloads his page):

 ![The LORIS page](./docs/images/Capture11.PNG)